 The most effective way to deal with mosquitoes is to control the population in the larval stages, before they become flying adults that cause annoyance and can possibly spread disease.
 For larval control the Berkshire County Mosquito Control Project uses three organic larvicides, Vectobac, which is a formulation of the bacteria Bacillus thuringiensis, is extremely effective against larval populations.
 The product is introduced directly into the water column where it is ingested by mosquito larvae.
 The active ingredient interrupts the gut lining of the mosquito larvae causing them to stop feeding and die within hours.
 This product does not affect species other than mosquitoes, black flies, and midges and does not accumulate in the environment.
 Vectomax, which is a formulation of Bacillus thuringiensis and Bacillus sphaericus, uses a similar mode of action.
 The product can have a residual effect for a time when successive generations of larvae ingest toxins contained in decaying larvae from the initial treatment.
 Natular is a formulation of Saccharopolyspora spinosa, a naturally occurring soil bacteria.
 This product uses a different mode of action which causes paralysis in the mosquito larvae.
 The formulation has a time release effect which provides up to thirty days of larval control.
-For catch basin larval treatments in 2022, the Project used Fourstar 90-day Bti briquets which provide a time release application of Bti.
-In the later part of the season Vectolex WSP Bacillus sphaericus packets are used when 90 days of protection are no longer needed.
+Another product which became available recently is Fourstar CRG which is a new formulation of Bti which is also effective for 30 days of larval control.
+For catch basin larval treatments in 2023, BCMCP used Fourstar 90-day Bti briquets which provide a time release application of Bti.
+BCMCP also used Metalarv XRP packets with Methoprene offering 90 days of protection with an alternate active ingredient which prevents metamorphosis of larvae and pupae.

-In 2022 the Berkshire County Mosquito Control Project applied 1,437 lbs. of Vectobac G, 38lbs. of Vectomax FG and 1 lb.
-Natular G30 to 221 acres of larval habitat in member towns.
+In 2023 the Berkshire County Mosquito Control Project applied 805 lbs. of Vectobac G, 370 lbs. of Vectomax FG and 191 lbs.
+Natular G30 and 130.9 lbs.
+Fourstar CRG to 149.7 acres of larval habitat in member towns.
 Larval control continues throughout the season and breeding areas are treated each time surveillance indicates larval development.
-BCMCP treated a total of 4,947 catch basins in the months of June, July, and August.
+BCMCP treated a total of 5,788 catch basins in the months of June, July, and August.